 – Pack leftovers and clean kitchen, including taking out garbage

-Corporate & Team Volunteers (Currently Unavailable)
+Corporate & Team Volunteers (Limited Opportunities Available)

 Corporate and organizational volunteer opportunities can improve performance, strengthen employee retention, and encourage teamwork, while boosting morale.
 We will help your company create a specialized volunteer opportunity that supports our mission and meets the needs of your organization.